Increased Worker Access to Equity and Ownership

 Consumers and individuals are more aware of assets, stores of value, and ownership.
 Over the last year, there has been a proliferation of new retail investors and interest in investing, partially brought on by the ease of access to traditional investments on platforms like Robinhood and the rise of cryptocurrencies, which have seen rapid appreciation.

 Stock-based compensation isn't new, but it is growing.
-Aon found in 2020 that 49% of S&P 500 companies and 39% of Russell 3000 companies offer an Employee Stock Purchase Plan.
+Aon found 2020 that 49% of S&P 500 companies and 39% of Russell 3000 companies offer an Employee Stock Purchase Plan.
 It's worth digging into the detail by industry, company size, and geography.
 As you might suspect, California leads the way.

 Several reasons explain the building interest in employee equity: